highcharts/node-export-server/README.md

 If the Ajax call doesn't call `highexp.done()` within 60 seconds, the rendering will time out. -->

-## Performance Notice
+# Performance Notice

 In cases of batch exports, it's faster to use the HTTP server than the CLI.
-This is due to the overhead of starting PhantomJS for each job when using the CLI.
+This is due to the overhead of starting Puppeteer for each job when using the CLI.

 As a concrete example, running the CLI with [testcharts/basic.json](testcharts/basic.json) as the input and converting to PNG averages about 449ms.